 Both the northern Montgomery Creek valley and the southern Lansdowne Glen are severely depleted.
 Construction debris covers the northern floodplain.
 Severe gullies in the southern creek degrade water quality and separate trails.
 Where Lansdowne Creek meets the Expressway, broken pipes and clogged inlets add sediment and create sinkholes.
 Segments of a dilapidated—and ineffective—chain link fence bisect habitats and frustrate access.
 Invasive species proliferate and deer browse on young native trees and shrubs.

-For more information, follow our updates on the project here.
 To help fund this project please call Meg Holscher, our Senior Director of Development at 215.607.3479.